CSecLab/cseclab.github.io/software/index.md

 - **[SATMC](satmc)**, A fully-automated security protocol analyser
 - **[RiskInDroid](/riskindroid/)**, A tool for quantitative risk analysis of Android apps based on machine learning techniques
 - **[FCDroid](/fcdroid/)**, A tool to detect automatically the **Frame** **Confusion** vulnerability in Android hybrid apps.
-- **[Obfuscapk](https://github.com/ClaudiuGeorgiu/Obfuscapk)**, A modular Python tool for obfuscating Android apps without needing their source code.
+- **[Obfuscapk](https://github.com/ClaudiuGeorgiu/Obfuscapk)**, An extensible open-source Python tool for black-box obfuscation of Android apps.